Employers Struggle With Hiring Undocumented Workers: 'You Cannot Hire American Here'

 "It's hard work," she says.
 "You have to be able to stand on your feet all day.
 It's not a good paying job."

-She pays her dishwashers $11.50 an hour, $16 for cooks.
-That's more than the federal minimum wage, but they get no insurance, vacations, or sick pay.
+She pays dishwashers $11.50 an hour, $16 for cooks.
+That's more than the federal minimum wage, but they get no insurance, vacations or sick pay.

-The kitchen manager, Jaime, has been using a fake social security number since he came to the U.S. from Mexico 21 years ago.
-He says he paid an underground seller $60 for it, and didn't ask any questions.
+The kitchen manager, Jaime, has been using a fake Social Security number since he came to the U.S. from Mexico 21 years ago.
+He says he paid an underground seller $60 for it and didn't ask any questions.

-"We had to pay to get a social," he says.
-"We know [that] is illegal," he says, adding, "We don't have that, we not gonna have jobs."
+"We had to pay to get a Social," he says.
+"We know [that] is illegal," he says, and added that "we don't have that, we not gonna have jobs."
 Jaime also agreed to speak frankly if his surname was not used.

 Politics